whitecat/bierman-web/README.md

 # Beirman Web Project

 This repository contains a Django backend and a React frontend (using Vite) for the Beirman web application.
+Note: The analysis features only support projects containing .kt, .py, or .java files.
 The backend handles property data and analysis, while the frontend provides a modern user interface.

 ## Prerequisites